juand-r/ius/README.md

 **Independent Strategy (`summarize_chunks_independently`)**
 - Always creates separate summary for each chunk individually
 - Useful for analyzing chunk-level content and patterns

+**Iterative Strategy (`iterative_summarize`)**
+- Requires `--intermediate` flag (builds incremental summaries step-by-step)
+- Each step: summarizes current chunk + incorporates previous summary
+- Creates chain of evolving summaries that build upon each other
+- Useful for studying how summaries develop incrementally

+**Update Incremental Strategy (`update_incremental_summarize`)**
+- Requires `--intermediate` flag (builds incremental summaries step-by-step)
+- Each step: focuses on NEW information in current chunk, avoiding redundancy with previous summary
+- Designed to minimize repetition and focus on fresh content
+- Useful for studying efficient incremental updates

 ### CLI Features